AdmiralCasio/sh07-main/README.md

 ## Description

-The Glasgow University Scavenger Hunt leads you on a guided scavenger hunt through Glasgow University's stunning Gilmorehill Campus, using fun clues and Augmented Reality aids to help you find your way to some of the campus' iconic location.
+The Glasgow University Scavenger Hunt leads you on a guided scavenger hunt through Glasgow University's stunning Gilmorehill Campus, using fun clues and Augmented Reality aids to help you find your way to some of the campus' iconic locations.

-When you find a location, you can discover interesting insights about the location, as well as interact with the location's digital twin.
+When you find a location, you can discover interesting insights about the location.

 ## Installing, Building and Running